Learning from Place: Bdote

 Indian Mounds Regional Park – Dakota grave site that is thousands of years old.
 The mounds are representations of both the returning to the womb and the circle of life.

-Participants will bring their own lunch, snacks, and beverages.
-There will be a break for “lunch on your own.”
+Participants bring their own lunch, snacks, and beverages.

-Participants should wear comfortable walking shoes and be prepared to walk on unpaved trails.
+Participants wear comfortable walking shoes and are prepared for unpaved trails.